rclone/rclone/docs/content/qingstor.md

 NB if you set this to > 1 then the checksums of multipart uploads become corrupted (the uploads themselves are not corrupted though).

-If you are uploading small numbers of large file over high speed link and these uploads do not fully utilize your bandwidth, then increasing this may help to speed up the transfers.
+If you are uploading small numbers of large file over high-speed link and these uploads do not fully utilize your bandwidth, then increasing this may help to speed up the transfers.